Adam Isler, photographer manqué

 I’m not sure why these listings of equipment are considered de rigueur on photographers’ sites: is it because our readers want to know, or because we want to tell them?

 I bought my first serious camera, a Voigtländer Vito C second hand for $30 when I was about 12.
 At 13 I used my Bar Mitzvah money to buy a Minolta SrT101 and I stayed with Minolta for most of the ensuing 38 years.
 Not too many years ago it was time to upgrade and a new generation of DSLRs had arrived.
-They offered higher IQ than any before: in particular CMOS chips with low-noise, high ISO performance and I had to choose among the Canon 40D, the Nikon D300 and the Sony A700.
+They offered higher IQ than any before: in particular CMOS chips with low-noise, high ISO performance and I had to choose among the Canon 40D, the Nikon D300 and, heir to the Minolta name, the Sony A700.

 Update: as of April 2012 I am a Sony shooter with the new Nex-7.
 See my subjective first impressions posts if you’re interested in this kind of equipment geekery.

-At times, over the years, I have also wished I shot with Pentax, Olympus, Canon, Leica, or medium format or view cameras – but the simple fact is my budget is meager and I have chosen what at the time seemed to provide the best combination of quality, features, flexibility for my shooting style and budget and then been locked in.
-As of 2014, while still mostly shooting with the Nex-7, I am considering whether to buy an Alpha 6000, wait and see if Sony come out with an Alpha 7000 or switch to the Fuji XT-1 (or, a yet to be announced, XT-2) and the enticing 23mm lens?
+At times, over the years, I have also wished I shot with Pentax, Olympus, Canon, Leica, or medium format or view cameras – but the simple fact is my budget was meager and I have chosen what at the time seemed to provide the best combination of quality, features, flexibility for my shooting style and budget and then been locked in.

 Update: as of November 2014 I am a Fuji X-shooter with the X-T1, the marvelous 23mm f1.4 prime and the excellent 18-55mm f2.8-4 kit zoom.
 I keep promising my impressions of shooting with it but haven’t gotten around to it yet.
 In short, I do not regret the jump from Sony (often).